da4asandbox/modules-css/historicizing-data/lesson-4.md

 # Agenda

+- Discussion: Public Health Data History (15 min)
+- Activity: The COVID-19 Archive (40 min)
+- Tutorial: Spreadsheet Practice (20 min)

 # Lesson Plan

-### Discussion: Public Health Data History
+## Discussion: Public Health Data History

+### In small groups:
-What lessons should be drawn from John Graunt’s study of the Bills of Mortality?
+- What lessons should be drawn from John Graunt’s study of the Bills of Mortality?
 Why was it a breakthrough and what were some of its limitations?
-What were some of the main challenges that the COVID Tracking Project ran up against?
+- What were some of the main challenges that the COVID Tracking Project ran up against?
-What solutions outlined in the second half of the podcast did you find most compelling?
+- What solutions outlined in the second half of the podcast did you find most compelling?
 Which solutions seem hardest or easiest to implement?
-What are some of the issues around “aggregation” and “disaggregation” of data that are mentioned at the end of the podcast?
-Can you think of other examples in which these practices might impact other sorts of data besides those related to race and public health?
+- What are some of the issues around “aggregation” and “disaggregation” of data that are mentioned at the end of the podcast?
+Can you think of other examples in which these practices might impact data advocacy projects beyond race and public health?

+## The COVID-19 Archive